triblondon/trib.tv/src/pages/posts/2025/wedding-photo-sharing-emilybot.md

 #### Gallery management

-Having fully formed a set of data describing the image from the LLM and the face detection, and enriching that with some scoring heuristics to determine the final score, I wanted to store that finished image asset in a structure that could manage scale and be smart about rotating the images in the slideshow.
+Having fully formed a set of data describing the image from the LLM and the face detection, and enriching that with some scoring heuristics to determine the final score, I wanted to store that finished `photoData` object in a structure that could manage scale and be smart about rotating the images in the slideshow.
 That's why at the end of the upload handler, I'm invoking `gallery.addImage(photoData);`.

 That brings us to the final piece of the puzzle - the `/next-image` endpoint that the slideshow page fetches to find out what photo to display next.
-This is implemented in the server like this:
+That is implemented in the server like this:

 ```typescript
 app.get('/next-image', (req, res) => {